 Don’t despair.
 After doing a little research, you’ll be amazed at the array of gluten free ingredients that you can use as substitutions.

-Flour is a major staple in most recipes.
+Flour is a major staple in most recipes including bread.
 You can make your own gluten free all purpose flour recipe, or choose a gluten-free alternative.
 It’s important to mention that an ingredient like flour comes in light, medium and heavy textures.
 Knowing this can help or hurt your food.

 Light flour alternatives include white rice flour and sweet rice flour.
 These types of ingredients can be incredibly sticky and may result in your food becoming gummy and tasting of cooked rice.